 1) Agility is key.
 Physically and digitally.
 If your business is deliverable only physically, you are going down slowly and steadily.
 Consequently, more crises will surely come.

 2) Flexibility is key.
 Remote working becomes vital.
 The traditional work models are gone.
-Therefore, the ability to pivot and iterate even as a 10-year-old business is essential.
+Therefore, the ability to pivot and innovate as a 10-year-old business is essential.

 3) Age of digitization.
 It doesn’t matter what you do.
 You need to find a way to digitize your services and solution.
 Do it fast.

 4) Adaptability is key.
-The chameleon-like characteristics your business possess should make you distinctive and highly specialized, especially in challenging business terrain.
+The characteristics your business has should make you distinctive and highly specialized, especially in challenging business industries.
 Are you adaptable?

 5) Be a disruptstar.
 Like it or not, disruptive technologies are changing the world.
 We are adapting faster to consumer behavior and orientation.